+Definition

-Term Definition Accredited laboratory a testing laboratory accredited by the National Association of Testing Authorities, Australia (NATA) or a similar accreditation authority, or otherwise granted recognition by NATA, either solely or in conjunction with one or more other persons.
-Applicant ResourceCo RRF Pty Ltd C&D Construction and demolition Construction and Demolition Waste Waste arising from commercial or industrial premises, refurbishments and demolition and construction work EfWP NSW Energy from Waste Policy EfWMP Energy from Waste Management Plan EIS Environmental Impact Statement titled Waste and Resource Management Facility SSD 15-7256, ResourceCo Pty Ltd, 35-37 Franck Street, Wetherill Park, prepared by Nexus Environmental Planning Pty Ltd dated 8 March 2016 EMS Environmental Management System EPA Environment Protection Authority EPL Environment Protection Licence issued by the EPA under the POEO Act Load the quantity of waste material delivered to the stockpile by truck, bin or trailer Minister Minister for Planning (or delegate) NATA National Association of Testing Authorities OEMP Operational Environmental Management Plan Operation The receipt, removal or processing of waste Particulates; Particulate Matter (PM 10) A criteria air pollutant.
+a testing laboratory accredited by the National Association of Testing Authorities, Australia (NATA) or a similar accreditation authority, or otherwise granted recognition by NATA, either solely or in conjunction with one or more other persons.

+ResourceCo RRF Pty Ltd

+Construction and demolition

+Waste arising from commercial or industrial premises, refurbishments

+and demolition and construction work

+NSW Energy from Waste Policy

+Energy from Waste Management Plan

+Environmental Impact Statement titled Waste and Resource Management Facility SSD 15-7256, ResourceCo Pty Ltd, 35-37 Franck Street, Wetherill Park, prepared by Nexus Environmental Planning Pty Ltd dated 8 March 2016

+Environmental Management System

+Environment Protection Authority

+Environment Protection Licence issued by the EPA under the POEO

+Act

+the quantity of waste material delivered to the stockpile by truck, bin, or trailer

+Minister for Planning (or delegate)

+National Association of Testing Authorities

+Operational Environmental Management Plan

+The receipt, removal, or processing of waste

+A criteria air pollutant.
 Particulate matter includes dust, soot and other tiny bits of solid materials that are released into and move around in the air.
 Particulates are produced by many sources, including burning of diesel fuels by trucks and buses, incineration of garbage, mixing and application of fertilizers and pesticides, road construction, industrial processes such as steel making, mining operations, agricultural burning (field and slash burning), and operation of fireplaces and woodstoves.
 Particulate pollution can cause eye, nose and throat irritation and other health problems.

-PEF Process Engineered Fuel Personal Protective Equipment (PPE) equipment and clothing that is used or worn by an individual person to protect themselves against, or minimise their exposure to, workplace risks.
-It includes items such as facemasks and respirators, coveralls, goggles, helmets, gloves and footwear PM 10 /PM {2.5} PM{10} is measure of particles in the atmosphere with a diameter of less than 10 or equal to a nominal 10 micrometers. $PM{2.5}$ is a measure of smaller particles in the air.
-POEO Act Protection of the Environment Operations Act 1997 PROC Procedure Processing the complete recycling process, including inspection of incoming loads, removal of extraneous material, crushing and blending of different materials to create a recycled product.
-QC Quality control RTS Response to Submissions titled Response to Submissions Waste and Resource Management Facility SSD 15-7256, ResourceCo Pty Ltd,
+Process Engineered Fuel

+equipment and clothing that is used or worn by an individual person to protect themselves against, or minimise their exposure to, workplace risks.
+It includes items such as facemasks and respirators, coveralls, goggles, helmets, gloves, and footwear

+PM{10} is measure of particles in the atmosphere with a diameter of less than 10 or equal to a nominal 10 micrometres. $PM{2.5}$ is a measure of smaller particles in the air.

+Protection of the Environment Operations Act 1997

+Procedure

+the complete recycling process, including inspection of incoming loads, removal of extraneous material, crushing and blending of different materials to create a recycled product.

+Quality control

-35-37 Frank Street, Wetherill Park, prepared by Nexus Environmental Planning Pty Ltd, dated 28 November 2016 SOP Standard operating procedure Waste As defined in the POEO Act and includes any materials receive or processed on the site
+Response to Submissions titled Response to Submissions Waste and Resource Management Facility SSD 15-7256, ResourceCo Pty Ltd, 35-37 Frank Street, Wetherill Park, prepared by Nexus Environmental Planning Pty Ltd, dated 28 November 2016

+Standard operating procedure

+As defined in the POEO Act and includes any materials receive or processed on the site

-1. Introduction
+2. Introduction

-1.1 Overview
+2.1 Overview